dfehrenbach/Pokemon/README.md

 14. Finally, the app could implement some data-persistence in the future.

 ### That said...
-#####I'm very proud of the project and my accomplishment of learning multiple new technologies and then building my first purely front-end application.
-Thank you for the inspiration!
-I would be more than glad to revisit any of the above items in the future!
+#####I'm very proud of the project.
+Thanks to my dad for the inspiration!
+I might revisit some of the above items in the future!